What is Ascending Triangle?

 Trading With An Ascending Triangle

 The best recommendation to trade while using such patterns is to wait for the breakout.
-Breakout is basically when the prices go out of the resistance line of the pattern being used.
+Breakout is when the prices go out of the resistance line of the used pattern.

-In the case of the ascending triangle, the breakout results in an uptrend, therefore indicating the trader to enter the market for a long term as the possibility of the continuation of the uptrend is high.
+In the case of the ascending triangle, the breakout results in an uptrend, indicating the trader to enter the market long-term as the possibility of continuing the uptrend is high.
 It is also advisable to put the stop loss just below the bottom line of the ascending triangle, as it is the resistance line or signal of this pattern.

 However, it is better not to jump into buying and wait for an initial pullback after the breakout.
 Also, be restrictive with the trading volumes as it can get beautiful to trade more initially.
 One must go with the flow of the trend.